-SIFT (The Four Moves) So if long lists of things to think about only make things worse, how do we get better at sorting truth from fiction and everything in-between?
+SIFT (The Four Moves) How can students get better at sorting truth from fiction from everything in between?
+At applying their attention to the things that matter?
+At amplifying better treatments of issues, and avoiding clickbait?
+Since 2017, we’ve been teaching students with something called the Four Moves.
 Our solution is to give students and others a short list of things to do when looking at a source, and hook each of those things to one or two highly effective web techniques.
 We call the “things to do” moves and there are four of them: Stop The first move is the simplest.
-STOP reminds you of two things.
 First, when you first hit a page or post and start to read it — STOP.
 Second, after you begin to use the other moves it can be easy to go down a rabbit hole, going off on tangents only distantly related to your original task.
 Please keep in mind that both sorts of investigations are equally useful.
 Investigate the source We’ll go into this move more on the next page.
-Now, you don’t have to do a Pulitzer prize-winning investigation into a source before you engage with it.
-Find trusted coverage Do you have to agree with the consensus once you find it?
+Find better coverage It’s about REcontextualizing Like this: Like Loading...